 The antibody tests will help us determine who has developed an immune response against the COVID-19 virus.

 In the absence of symptoms, it is unlikely for someone to have a positive antibody test and currently be infected.

 A positive test result indicates the presence of antibodies.
 By itself, it does not indicate current infection.

 The presence of COVID-19 antibodies means your immune system mounted a response against the virus.
 We do not yet know the amounts of antibodies that are required to fully prevent subsequent infections, but there might be some level of protection.
 Because we still do not know enough about this virus, protection should not be assumed.

 No. Both tests can detect antibodies and past infection, but there are differences.
 Finger-prick tests provide rapid YES/NO answers at a clinic or your doctor’s office.
 However, the accuracy of these tests is highly variable between manufacturers.
 The University of Arizona test requires a blood draw, and internal validation studies suggest that this test is likely more accurate than most finger prick tests.

 The test is an enzyme-linked immunosorbent assay (ELISA).
 These ELISAs measure antibodies that bind to a part of the coronavirus spike protein called the receptor binding domain.
-The sensitivity of this assay was determined to be 95.61% and specificity was 100%.
-Positive and negative predictive values were 100% and 96.24%, respectively.
+In symptomatic patients tested 14 days or greater from diagnosis, the sensitivity of the test is 97.50% and the specificity is 99.06%.

 Yes, this test will be conducted on the serum, which needs to be separated from the whole blood specimen within 2 hours of collection.
 Other specification requirements include: